zhenguonie/NciaNet/README.md

 You can also use the processed data from [One Drive link](https://1drv.ms/u/s!Ap_z1OHP_xEagUfpFIT1g51lMzcE?e=TbK2co).
 Before training the model, please put the downloaded files into the directory (./data/).

 ### Biochemical information
+The cauculation of length and angle of hydrogen bond provided by [here](https://github.com/psa-lab/Hbind).

-Hbond.zip deposits the data about the calculated angles and lengths of hydrogen bonds.Before training the model, please manually uncompress this folder.
+Hbond.zip deposits the data about the calculated angles and lengths of hydrogen bonds.Before training the model, please manually uncompress this folder.Then copy these to the .Hbond/refined-set2 folder

 ### How to run
-To train the model, you can run train.py
+To train the model, please run train.py file

+To Test the model, please run test.py

+### How to tune key hyper-parameter
+cutoff 1 in 533 of process_pdbbind.py, default=9

+cutoff 2 in 408 of process_pdbbind.py, default=5

+Heads of multi-attention in 112 of layers.py, default=4

+### Result
+the result automatically saved in the output file